Romford railway station: Upminster branch

 In 1934, the entrance to the platform of the line to Upminster was closed and the access to the single platform was provided by the footbridge from the main station platforms.

 In May 2015, the Upminster branch line transferred from Abellio Greater Anglia to London Overground.
+The London Overground service at the station was rebranded as the Liberty line from November 2024.

 Elizabeth line

-In the 1930s increasing traffic on the line led to two additional tracks and platforms being added by the LNER on the north side, the line having been quadrupled to a point west of Romford previously in 1901.
+In the 1930s, increasing traffic on the line led to two additional tracks and platforms being added by the LNER on the north side, the line having been quadrupled to a point west of Romford previously in 1901.

 Electric trains started on the line from Liverpool Street to Shenfield in 1949, giving Romford 15 trains per hour to London during peak hours, and 6 trains per hour off-peak, a pattern that continued for over half a century.

 In May 2015, the regular Shenfield stopping service transferred to TfL Rail.